akiraawan/Fermi-Pasta-Ulam_Group10/README.md

 ### Learning Rate Schedule

-The 'LearningRateSchedule' class defines a custom learning rate schedule that decays the learning rate over time.
+The `LearningRateSchedule` class defines a custom learning rate schedule that decays the learning rate over time.

 ```python
 import tensorflow as tf